paulo-ssantos/paulo-ssantos/README.md

 - 🤔 I’m looking for help with Start in job market for dev's
 - 📫 How to reach me: paulo19032004@gmail.com / @paulo_2048.
 - ⚡ Fun fact: I'am Brazilian and don't like soccer
-- 🏠 Maybe I will live abroad in the future
+- 🏠 Maybe I will live abroad in the future close